qhull/qhull/README.txt

   - Install MINGW (http://www.mingw.org/)
   - cd src
   - make
-  - or, make -f Makefile.txt
+  - Use 'make -f Makefile.txt' in the Windows distribution.

   To compile Qhull with cygwin
   - Install cygwin (http://www.cygwin.com)
   - Include packages for gcc, make, ar, and ln
   - cd src
   - make
-  - or, make -f Makefile.txt
+  - Use 'make -f Makefile.txt' in the Windows distribution.

 -----------------
-Compiling the source distribution
+Compiling src/Makfile without gcc

   The gzip file, qhull-src.tgz, contains documentation and source files for qhull and rbox.